sfritzell/Voyant-Tutorial/topics/4-defaults.md

 3. Term: the keyword itself
 4. Right: the contextual content appearing to the immediate right of the keyword in the document

-By clicking on the caret at the top of the "left" column you can choose to add an additional column called "position", which displays the position (token index) of the term in the document.
+By clicking on the caret at the top of any column you can choose to add an additional column called "position" to the table, which displays the position (token index) of the term in the document.

 Use the search box at the bottom of the tool panel to specify which keyword to use with this tool.
 You can also use the "context" slider to specify how many words to consider as context on either side of the keyword, or the "expand" slider to specify how many words to display when you expand a given row.